Improved AI-generated Solar Farside Magnetograms by STEREO and SDO Data Sets and Their Release: Summary and Conclusion

 The main results of this study are as follows.
 First, we improve the AI-generated magnetograms than before.
 The average pixel-to-pixel CCs between the SDO/HMI magnetograms and our AI-generated ones after $8 \times 8$ binning are 0.88, 0.91, and 0.70 for full disk, ARs, and QRs, respectively, which are noticeably better than the previous results.
 We have good agreements between TUMFs calculated from the SDO/HMI magnetograms and those calculated from the AI-generated ones, and NMFs calculated from the HMI data and those calculated from the AI-generated ones.
 Second, we generate more realistic solar farside magnetograms using the STEREO EUV images and the frontside data pairs by the model.
 We compare magnetic fields of ARs from the AISFMs and HMI when the STEREOs are about 90 degrees apart from Earth.
 Together with the AISFMs and HMI, we can continuously monitor the temporal evolution of TUMF of an AR over three solar rotations.
 Third, our model can generate AISFMs of solar cycle 24 and 25, in which data have consistent magnetic field polarities with those of nearby frontside ones.
 We show that the temporal variation of mean polar fields calculated from the AISFMs well represents the Sun's magnetic field reversal process.

-Our AISFMs show potential for scientific studies.
-We can track solar ARs and study their evolution at the solar surface using the AISFMs together with the frontside magnetograms as shown in Figure \ref{f05}.
-We can apply the AISFMs to a part of the boundary conditions for the solar coronal magnetic field extrapolation as shown in \citetalias{Jeong2020}.
-The extrapolations from the synchronic maps with AISFMs 2.0 were more consistent with EUV observations than those from conventional data in view of the ARs and coronal holes.
-Based on their results, we expect that our AISFMs 3.0 can improve coronal field extrapolations that can be input data for heliospheric solar wind propagation models such as WSA-ENLIL \citep{arge2000} and EUHFORIA \citep{pomoell2018}.
-Moreover we hope that the AISFMs can be compared with the state-of-the-art PHI magnetograms of the Solar Orbiter, and can be used together in studying the global magnetic field activities.
+Our method has several advantages over the conventional methods.
+First, our AISFMs can improve studies using the solar magnetic flux distributions.
+We can track the ARs and study their flux evolution at the solar surface using the AISFMs together with the frontside magnetograms as shown in Figure \ref{f05} (also see \citetalias{Kim2019}).
+Second, we can improve global coronal magnetic field extrapolation from the synchronic maps with our AISFMs.
+In \citetalias{Jeong2020}, we showed that global extrapolations from the synchronic maps with AISFMs were more consistent with EUV observations than those from conventional data in view of the ARs and coronal holes.
+Third, we expect that our AISFMs provide better input data for heliospheric solar wind propagation models such as WSA-ENLIL \citep{arge2000} and EUHFORIA \citep{pomoell2018}.
+We also acknowledge that our method has a couple of limitations.
+First, physical quantities based on pixel to pixel distribution of magnetic fields (e.g., neutral line) may not be exact.
+Second, small-scale magnetic field configurations, such as magnetic cancellation features, may not be well produced.

 \software{PyTorch \citep{paszke2019}, NumPy \citep{harris2020}, Matplotlib \citep{Hunter2007}, SciPy \citep{scipy2020}, Astropy \citep{robitaille2013,price2018}, SunPy \citep{sunpy_community2020} }